BloomBooks/bloom-player/README.md

 #### showBackButton

-If true, displays an arrow in the upper left corner of the app bar.
-When clicked, bloom-player will post a message "backButtonClicked" that the surrounding context can catch and respond to.
+If true, displays a button in the upper left corner of the app bar.
+When clicked, bloom-player will post a message "backButtonClicked" that your host can catch and respond to.

 Example: `showBackButton=true`

 Default: `false`

+> [!NOTE]
+> Normally this button will be a left arrow.
+However if bloom-player is the top level window (i.e. it is not embedded in another page), it will show as an ellipsis.
+>
+> This is used in BloomLibrary.org when the user has used a link from somewhere else to jump directly into to reading a book.
+In that case, this button isn't really taking them "back", it's instead taking them to the "Detail" page for that same book on BloomLibrary.org.

 #### lang